 If your group has skiers under the age of 18, contact us prior to booking to make arrangements.

-• To get to Golden, BC, which is the starting point of this tour, most people fly into Calgary International Airport three hours away.
+• To get to Golden, BC, the starting point of both adventures, fly into Calgary International Airport three hours away.
 Calgary International Airport has many direct flights and connections to major cities throughout Canada, USA, Europe, Australia, and Asia.
 From there, you can rent a car or take a bus to Golden.

 • 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.